mayukh42/coursera-getdata/CodeBook.md

 The tidy data comprises of the averages of the below 79 features grouped by activity type and subject id.
 These 79 features are a subset of 561 features in the original data.
 The original data contained a total of 7352 observations in the Training Set, and 2947 observations in the Test Set.
 Only those features involving __mean__ or __standard deviation__ type were selected from the 561 features.

+### Brief description of the experiment and overall dataset
+(Some information from the original data archive's README.txt is reproduced here for completeness).

+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed 6 activities wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, triaxial linear acceleration and triaxial angular velocity (in rad/s) were captured respectively at a constant rate of 50Hz.

+The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-Original description of the features are available in the 'README.txt', 'features_info.txt', and 'features.txt' which come with the [data archive](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+More description of the features are available in the 'README.txt', 'features_info.txt', and 'features.txt' which come with the [data archive](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 The feature (variable) names are designed to be balanced between long descriptive names and compact screen-space-saving ones, since the latter make it easy to read when a summary of data is viewed in a tabulated format on screen.
 For example, the first feature is named 'tBodyAcc_Xaxis_mean' instead of 'timeDomainBodyAccelerometerMeanForXaxis', because the latter will not make it easy to read a table with 79 such columns.